ufechner7/KiteModels.jl/docs/src/advanced.md

 ```
 A second run of this command needs about 5.5 s which means the startup time (load and compilation time of the package and the libraries) has been reduced to about 18.4s.

-Without a system image the first time execution of the script "simulate.jl" on the same computer is about 71 seconds
+Without a system image the first time execution of the script "simulate_simple.jl" on the same computer is about 71 seconds
 while the time for the second execution is the same (5.5s).
 So now about 47s of time are saved after each restart.

 ## Outlook